Alejogb1/job-board/blog-data/how-do-i-interpret-ssim-index-results.md

 id: "how-do-i-interpret-ssim-index-results"
 ---

-alright, so you’re looking at ssim scores, right? i've been there, staring at those numbers wondering what they actually mean. it's not always as straightforward as it seems, so let’s break it down from someone who's spent way too much time comparing images.
+, so you’re looking at ssim scores, right? i've been there, staring at those numbers wondering what they actually mean. it's not always as straightforward as it seems, so let’s break it down from someone who's spent way too much time comparing images.

-first off, ssim, or structural similarity index, is a metric that tries to quantify how similar two images are, from a *human perception* point of view. it doesn’t just look at pixel-by-pixel differences, like a simple mean squared error (mse) would. instead, it looks at local patterns of brightness, contrast, and structure. this makes it a much better measure of perceived image quality than mse, especially when comparing compressed or processed images to their original versions.
+first off, ssim, or structural similarity index, is a metric that tries to quantify how similar two images are, from a _human perception_ point of view. it doesn’t just look at pixel-by-pixel differences, like a simple mean squared error (mse) would. instead, it looks at local patterns of brightness, contrast, and structure. this makes it a much better measure of perceived image quality than mse, especially when comparing compressed or processed images to their original versions.

 the ssim score ranges from -1 to 1. a score of 1 means the two images are identical. a score of 0 means there's no structural similarity, which rarely happens in practice because well…usually some pixel values are shared. and a score of -1 suggests the images are inverted or completely opposite in terms of structural details (this is usually something we don't see in image processing as well).